datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 `git status` will always tell you about files that are in your repository but aren't (yet) being tracked.

-*** =instructions

-You are in the `dental` repository.
-Use one Git command to find the files that aren't yet being tracked, then `git add` and `git commit` to save their current state.
-Use the message "Starting to track data sources." as your commit message.

-*** =hint

 *** =pre_exercise_code
 ```{python}
 with open('dental/sources.txt', 'w') as writer: